trumanw/t2to3/README.md

 t2to3.out: it contains all the runtime logs. t2to3.err: it contains all the errors.
 *.2to3: the results of the 2to3 mapped to the original source file by filename.

+# Features
+- Ignore folders listed in the input project's .gitignore file.
+- Tracing progress with tqdm
+- Versioneer